SummaryRead the full fact sheet

 Symptoms of leprosy

 The main symptom of leprosy is skin lesions.
 Other effects of leprosy are due to its impact on the body's nervous system.

 Leprosy does not affect the central nervous system.
-However, it can affect the sensory, peripheral, motor and autonomic nerves by:
+However, it can affect the peripheral nervous system (PNS) (sensory, motor and autonomic nerves) by:

-- Autonomic nerve damage – this can cause hair loss and can affect the ability to sweat, leaving the skin dry and cracked and exposed to secondary infection.
+- autonomic nerve damage – the autonomic nerves regulate the PNS body functions, such as blood pressure, heart rate, sweating, bowel and bladder emptying, and digestion.
+Damage to the autonomic nerves can cause hair loss and can affect the ability to sweat, leaving the skin dry and cracked and exposed to secondary infection.

 Leprosy does not cause flesh to rot or fingers and toes to drop off.
 In the past, limbs that have been damaged because the person cannot feel pain have sometimes had to be amputated.
 Now that the disease can be detected early, the need to amputate is rare.